George Masa: Early life

 The man we know today as George Masa was born in Tokyo on April 6, 1885, the second son of Mr. Takahashi, a Tokyo landlord.
 According to letters written in Japanese and found after Masa's death, he had an unhappy childhood.
 His mother died of complications related to childbirth and the infant was raised by an aunt.
-When he was three, he was adopted by Yasushi Endo, a relative and prominent lawyer in Shizuoka, Japan.
+When he was three, he was adopted by a relative, Yasushi Endo, who was a prominent lawyer in Shizuoka, Japan.
 Shoji Endo graduated from Shizuoka Middle School in 1904 where he was a member of the Ryodo Club, a school group focused on sports and literature.

 Endo initially emigrated in December 1904 but was turned away at the port of San Francisco because of trachoma, a contagious eye infection.
 He tried again in 1906 and succeeded.
 For the next nine years he lived on the west coast in Seattle, WA and Portland, OR, juggling various jobs (e.g. journalist, bathhouse operator, etc.) while also playing baseball.
 He was given the nickname, Yam or Yama for his love of mountains and mountain climbing.
 He married Tsuru Iizuka in 1914, taking her surname.
 No further information about Tsuru has been uncovered.